0vercl0k/longue-vue/README.md

-# Longue vue: NETGEAR DGND3700v2 Remote Code Execution
+# Longue vue 🔭: Exploit chain that compromises NETGEAR DGND3700v2 devices over the Internet

 «Longue vue» is an exploit chain that compromises remotely [NETGEAR DGND3700v2](https://www.netgear.com/support/product/DGND3700v2) devices.
-It has been tested on real hardware with the latest available with the latest available firmware image *V1.1.00.26_1.00.26NA* which is available for download on NETGEAR's website: [DGND3700v2-V1.1.00.26_1.00.26NA.zip](http://www.downloads.netgear.com/files/GDC/DGND3700V2/DGND3700v2-V1.1.00.26_1.00.26NA.zip).
+It has been tested on real hardware with the latest available firmware image *V1.1.00.26_1.00.26NA* available on NETGEAR's website: [DGND3700v2-V1.1.00.26_1.00.26NA.zip](http://www.downloads.netgear.com/files/GDC/DGND3700V2/DGND3700v2-V1.1.00.26_1.00.26NA.zip).

-The cool thing about «Longue vue» for me is that it can compromise the router over the web like with a browser exploit (no need for a sandbox escape!).
-If a user browsing internet at home, while being connected to this router, visited an attacker website, this one could control the router remotely (executing arbitrary commands as root, turning on remote access, etc.).
+Its particularity is that it is able to compromise the router over the web like with a browser exploit: a user visiting a website is enough for an attacker to execute arbitrary root commands on their router 🔥

 <p align='center'>
 <img width=50% height=50% src='pics/longue-vue-remote-small.gif'>